IPv6, the Protocol

 The following sections describe in detail the selected and tested parts of the IPv6 protocol, how the results of testing and documentation review were used and which information sources were utilized.

-Content of this page is from: 2006/2007, updated April 2009.
+Content of this page is from: 2006/2007, updated April 2009, slightly extended March 2011.

 Functional areas